HeliumEdu/platform/README.md

 python manage.py createsuperuser
 ```

+A superuser extends a basic Helium user, but also has access to [the admin site](http://localhost:8000/admin).

 ### Project Information

 The `platform` is split up into several modules, all contained within this repository.
 The base configuration is